 The fulfilment of an RTB transaction within the scope of this OpenRTB specification lies in the delivery of markup.
-Depending on the impression and other ad type constraints, this markup can be XHTML, XHTML with embedded JavaScript, a VAST document for video, a Native ad unit structure, and potentially other formats in the future.
+Depending on the impression and other ad type constraints, this markup can be XHTML, HTML5, XHTML or HTML5 with embedded JavaScript, a VAST document for video, a Native ad unit structure, and potentially other formats in the future.